The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Modelling the anti-ferromagnetic structure

-Magnons are eigenmodes of the spin wave spectrum, and should be regarded as a collective behaviour of the structure.
+Magnons are eigenmodes of the spin-wave spectrum and should be regarded as a collective behaviour in a spin structure.
 In this sense, they involve all the spin deviations in the lattice.
 However, here we are interested in how the magnon LDOS is distributed over the two sublattices.
-Hence, in order to address the LDOS of the bare structures, we consider the on-site Green's function given by $g_0(\varepsilon) = \sum_\mathbf{q} {\bf G}_0(\varepsilon,\mathbf{q}) / N $ \cite{PhysRevB.73.125411}.
+Hence, to address the LDOS of the bare structures, we consider the on-site Green's function given by $g_0(\varepsilon) \sigma_0= \sum_\mathbf{q} {\bf G}_0(\varepsilon,\mathbf{q}) / N $ \cite{PhysRevB.73.125411} where $\sigma_0$ denotes $2\times2$ Identity matrix.
 In the following, we express magnon LDOS for unperturbed isotropic and easy-axis AFMs.